rbazev/RNA_pop_snowball/README.md

 + runs.csv: data used by main.ipynb.

++ rates.txt: data used by main.ipynb.

-+ fixation.csv: data used by main.ipynb.
++ rates_seg.txt: data used by main.ipynb.

 _Note:_ the raw files required to generate the figures can be found at [Zenodo](10.5281/zenodo.7037892) .